lugsaar/ESP32-Webradio-Breakout/README.md

-# ESP32-Webradio-Breakout
+# ESP32-Webradio-SMT

 This project is a basic board to build an ESP32 webradio.
-All components like the microcontroller, display and the power supply should be compactly placed on a kind of breakout board.
+This is the very compact SMT variant.
 As an idea we used a [blog article](https://www.az-delivery.de/blogs/azdelivery-blog-fur-arduino-und-raspberry-pi/internet-radio-mit-dem-esp32) of the company AZ-Delivery in March 2022.
-You only need a small handful of electronic components execpt an ESP32 development board and a I2C display.

-By choosing a switching regulator for the power supply, leftover power supplies e.g. of an old scanner, PC speakers or similar can be used to run the board.
-From defective devices one has these power supplies often lie around and can recycle them so here.
+You will need some better SMT soldering skills.

 ## technical details